kube-libsonnet/kube-libsonnet/README.md

 # kube-libsonnet

-This repository was originally forked from the [kube-libsonnet](https://github.com/bitnami-labs/kube-libsonnet) project.
+This repository was originally forked from Bitnami's [kube-libsonnet](https://github.com/bitnami-labs/kube-libsonnet) project on June/2023, in an effort to keep it up-to-date with the latest Kubernetes releases.

 Accordingly, above `kube-manifests` has been changed to use this repo as a git submodule, i.e.: